 Install extension on Adobe Commerce on-premises

-By default, catalog data sync is enabled for all Commerce scopes (websites and store views).
+By default, catalog data sync is enabled for all Commerce scopes (websites, customer groups, and store views).
 You can customize the export settings to sync data only for specific scopes based on your business needs.
-For example, if you have multiple store views but only want to export data for one of them, you can disable the exporter for the other store views.
+For example, if you have multiple store views that share the same language, you can choose to export data for only one of the store views and use it as the catalog source for multiple catalog views in Commerce Optimizer.

 IMPORTANT

 Changing export settings triggers a full re-indexation, which can take significant time depending on your catalog size.
-Plan these changes during low-traffic periods to minimize performance impact.
+Adobe recommends configuring the Commerce scopes to sync to Commerce Optimizer before enabling the integration and starting the initial data sync.

 The following table describes what data is exported at each scope level: